 But consider the cost to your company’s future if your approach to CXP doesn’t change from inside-out to outside-in thinking.

 Action Must Happen

 As the global marketplace changes, many companies are recognizing the need to evolve not just their marketing tactics, but the many ways they interact with prospects and customers.
 What used to work for them is no longer effective as competitors employ newer tools and techniques to nurture, sell and serve clients.
 Systems, data, and processes must be integrated in order to enable a Revenue Marketing model that is based on continuous, personalized communication.

 But lip-service doesn’t make it so.
 Real changes are required to get to Revenue Marketing and the optimal Customer Experience.
 Executives must clearly communicate the CXP vision, functional silos must be bridged, systems must be integrated, and data must be used in the service of customer engagement.

 Focusing on the customer’s experience versus your standard procedures will evolve your customer relationships to a new level.
-As you move towards Revenue Marketing, your customers will experience fewer disjointed communications, more relevant and timely information, and offers that enable their own growth and revenue.
-They will purchase, buy more, renew, and even advocate.
-You’ll see breakeven, profitability and maximum life-time value.
+As you move towards Revenue Marketing (click here for a free assessment!), your customers will experience fewer disjointed communications, more relevant and timely information, and offers that enable their own growth and revenue.

 If your marketplace is changing without you, it’s time to commit to CXP.